opendaylight/infrautils/docs/specs/status-and-diagnostics.rst

-The proposed feature adds a new module in infrautils called "diagstatus", which allows CLI or alternative suitable interface to query the status of the services running in context of the controller (interface like Openflow, OVSDB, ELAN,ITM etc.).
+The proposed feature adds a new module in infrautils called "diagstatus", which allows CLI or alternative suitable interface to query the status of the services running in context of the controller (interface like Openflow, OVSDB, ELAN,ITM, ---IFM, Datastore--- etc.).
 This also allows individual services to push status-changes to this centralized module via suitable API-based notification.
 There shall be a generic set of events which application can report to the central monitoring module/service which shall be used by the service to update the latest/current status of the services.